m4ttsch/omscs-notes-notes/computer-networks/programming-sdns.md

 In practice, network virtualization has really taken off in multi-tenant data centers, where there may be multiple applications running on a shared cluster of servers.

-Well-known examples of multi-tenant data centers include Amazon’s EC2, Rackspace and Google App Engine.
+Well-known examples of multi-tenant data centers include Amazon's EC2, Rackspace and Google App Engine.

 Large service providers such as Google and Yahoo also use network virtualization to adjust the resources devoted to any given service at any particular time.